Specs & Installation

 KINETIC ART SCULPTURES

-The kinetic art sculptures can be inspired by themes such as flowers, animals, birds, insects, characters, sport and artistic scenes, trees, stars, etc. They can measure up to a maximum of 10 feet in height and, for durability purposes, be made of metal, hard wood, or plastic.
+The kinetic art sculptures can be inspired by themes such as flowers, animals, birds, insects, characters, sport and artistic scenes, trees, stars, etc. They can measure up to 10 feet in height above water, span no more than 12 feet in width, and weigh no more than 500 pounds.
+For durability purposes, they should be made mostly of metal.
 Bright colors are encouraged to enhance visibility from the pedestrian walkway, and the emphasis is on creativity and aesthetics, and not necessarily on size.
+For more details, please view the Full Proposal

 Carroll Creek Kinetic Art Promenade coordinates the selected themes to avoid duplication, thus ensuring original expression and diversity.
 Solar panel lighting is encouraged to provide around the clock enjoyment.
 Only minimal visual commercial branding or identity recognition is allowed.